learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## L1 Regularization

-Let's have a look at L1 regularization.
+Have a look at L1 regularization.
 Will this work better?

 ```python